mattearly/dmpower/README.md

         and provides a Challenge Rating ranging from very easy to very hard.
 Go ahead, give it 20 level 1 characters and see what kind of CR it recommends.

-        I plan on improving this tool to include asking for terrain and offering some monster encounter setups, looking for some official charts and setupds from one or several of the books to go off of.
+        I plan on improving this tool to include prompting for terrain and offering some monster encounter setups, looking for some official charts and setups from one or several of the books to go off of.

 * **Charts**.
 Just kinda threw these in, and end up using the Poison chart frequently.
 There always seems to be at least one player interested in using poison.